 Kiersten Grieb – Development and Events Coordinator

-Kiersten is a recent hire as the new Development and Events Coordinator.
+Kiersten is the Development and Events Coordinator.
 She has been a volunteer at CAHS since November 2013.
 Kiersten and her family moved to New Hampshire from New York three years ago.
 She has a background in various administrative positions and is loves working with her CAHS family and becoming more involved with the community.

 Emily started in the animal care field in 1995 and totally fell in love with the work.
 As a child she wanted to become a veterinarian, but shelter work was so much more rewarding.
 From nursing the tiniest orphaned baby to helping the many scared and neglected animals, she feels the love they give is so rewarding.
 Emily lives with three dogs of which 2 were orphan rescues.
 Both were bottle raised by Emily as were her four cats.